jetpks/slush.systems/README.md

 # slush.systems

 TODO -
+- properly colored favicons -- most are missing, others are the old colors & clash
-- where the hell are the extra spaces around the tags coming from?
+- where the hell are the extra spaces around the tags coming from in post-meta?
-- deployment
+- ci/cd
   - github actions deployment
     - eventually would like PRs to deploy to a dev version of the site (maybe on a subdomain?)